Smart Agriculture with Mike Prorock

 Mike Prorock is the CTO of Mesur.io, a company that makes sensors and software infrastructure for agriculture.
 He joins the show to describe the use cases for agriculture technology, and the architecture behind it.

 Today’s episode is a great complement to our recent episodes on streaming data.
-Mesur.io offers a case study in how streaming systems can be put into practice.
+Mesur.io offers a case study of how streaming systems can be put into practice.
 Mike will also be speaking at the upcoming Strata Data Conference in San Jose.

 Meetups for Software Engineering Daily are being planned!
 Go to softwareengineeringdaily.com/meetup if you want to register for an upcoming Meetup.
 In March, I’ll be visiting Datadog in New York and Hubspot in Boston, and in April I’ll be at Telesign in LA.